ebtc-protocol/ebtc/README.md

 Gas compensation functions are found in the parent _LiquityBase.sol_ contract:

-`_getCollGasCompensation(uint _entireColl)` returns the amount of ETH to be drawn from a trove's collateral and sent as gas compensation.
+`_getCollGasCompensation(uint _entireColl)` returns the amount of ETH to be drawn from a cdp's collateral and sent as gas compensation.

-`_getCompositeDebt(uint _debt)` returns the composite debt (drawn debt + gas compensation) of a trove, for the purpose of ICR calculation.
+`_getCompositeDebt(uint _debt)` returns the composite debt (drawn debt + gas compensation) of a cdp, for the purpose of ICR calculation.

 ## The Stability Pool